KouHaoxuan/OCR/README.md

 1.3 Introduction of this Assignment:
 In this assignment, the program I developed is based on PaddleOCR.
 It can automatically preprocess the image we input, extract text from preprocessed image and store the text content in a local txt file.
 This program also contains some result visualization functionalities to display how the detection process works.

+The ocr.py contains functionalities of preprocessing image, extracting text from single image and storing the extracted text to a local txt file.
+The pdf_OCR.py allow users to extract text from pdf files.
+Both of them have a good performance.